 Digital technology: social entrepreneurs should strategically use digital media to create visibility for their business, attracting new clients, investors and partners.

 Existing enabling environment for SE: The government of Ghana is ready for the conversation around social enterprise.
-CSOs should work with government to develop a legal and policy environment favourable to CSOs to engage in SE.
-Thus, the necessity for CSOs to have a clear understanding on their role in the agenda that strives for a “Ghana Beyond Aid”.
+CSOs should work with the government to develop a legal and policy environment favourable to CSOs to engage in SE.
+Thus, the necessity for CSOs to have a clear understanding of their role in the agenda that strives for a “Ghana Beyond Aid”.

-Take advantage of opportunities: Another interesting opportunity for social entrepreneurs is the fact that there are enough problems in the society to be solved and many are related to the Sustainable Development Goals (SDGs).
+Take advantage of opportunities: Another interesting opportunity for social entrepreneurs is the fact that there are enough problems in society to be solved and many are related to the Sustainable Development Goals (SDGs).
 Social entrepreneurs should leverage on existing platforms such as the Social Enterprise Network in Ghana, the Ghana Institute of Management and Public Administration (GIMPA), Centre for Impact Investment; the British Council; Global Social Entrepreneurship Network etc., to curate and share knowledge, network and learn new ways of creating and or scaling their impact.

 This forum has fostered discussions around the social enterprise policy and its prospects for driving an enabling environment for domestic resource mobilisation for CSOs in Ghana.
-It has effectively increased participants’ knowledge on the opportunities and challenges of social enterprise in Ghana.
+It has effectively increased participants’ knowledge of the opportunities and challenges of social enterprise in Ghana.

 The discussion is ongoing. this convening was the first of a series that WACSI will organise with civil society actors, the government and the private sector.
 We are looking forward to the next convening with development partners.

 Kyle Zimmer and Kristine Pearson, ‘Social Entrepreneurs Can Change the World – but These 6 Things Are Holding Us Back’, World Economic Forum [accessed 2 November 2018].